Links for members

 Everyone participating in a speech contest is entitled to equal opportunity.
 This can pose an issue for some contestants, particularly those who have low or no vision.

-The Speech Contests team had this to say about equality of opportunity:
+The Speech Contests team at World Headquarters had this to say about equality of opportunity:

 The rulebook does not specify what accommodations should be made for visually impaired contestants.
 As such, this is considered to be a leadership opportunity.
 Any leadership decisions made must be fair to all involved and must not violate the rules within the rulebook.